Plouni/smash_wav_to_pcm/Readme.md

 |_ Readme.md

 Folder details:
 * output_pcm: default folder where output .pcm will be stored.
-Will be automatically created.
+Will be automatically created
 * src:
   * msupcm.exe is used here to normalize the level of a pcm file
   * wav2msu.exe is used here to convert a wav file to a pcm file
 * temp: temporary folder where downloaded wav and generated pcm will be stored.
-Will be automatically created.
+Will be automatically created

 It is also important to have the config and all python files at the root of the project or it won't work!